(Last Updated April 1, 2020)

 At the End of the Day

 Ugh.
 This turned out to be more complicated than I originally anticipated.
 In my mind, it seemed easy to transmit the data from the webcam to a relay server.
-My original-1 idea was to take the

 Content-type!
 I’m going to have dreams about HTTP headers.